-The Commission changes §809.79 in order to strengthen the sanctions a Board may impose for non-compliance with the Parent Responsibility Agreement (PRA).
-The previous rule provided that Boards may impose a sanction of an additional parent co-pay of \$25 per month for every month of non-compliance with the PRA.
+The Commission proposes changing §809.79 in order to strengthen the sanctions a Board may impose for non-compliance with the Parent Responsibility Agreement (PRA).
+The current rule provides that Boards may impose a sanction of an additional parent co-pay of \$25 per month for every month of non-compliance with the PRA.
 Boards have voiced a concern that the additional \$25 per month is inconsequential to the parents and is insufficient as an incentive for compliance with the PRA.

-The Commission addresses this concern by adopting §809.79(a)(2) to require the Boards to establish a sanction policy that includes the option of terminating the family's child care for non-compliance with the PRA.
+The Commission is addressing this concern by proposing to change \$809.79(a)(2) to require the Boards to establish a sanction policy that includes the option of terminating the family's child care for non-compliance with the PRA.

-\$809.92 General Eligibility Requirements
+§809.92 General Eligibility Requirements

-The Commission adopts §809.92(b) by changing the word "parents" in the previous rule to "family" in order to remain consistent with the definition of "family" in §809.91(2).
+The Commission proposes changing §809.92(b) by changing the word "parents" to "family" in order to remain consistent with the definition of "family" in §809.91(2).

-The Commission also changes §809.92(b)(1) in order to state specifically that the Boards determine income eligibility limits.
+The Commission also proposes changing §809.92(b)(1) in order to state specifically that the Boards determine income eligibility limits.
 The Boards, however, shall not set income limits higher than 85 percent of the state median income (SMI) as required by 45 CFR 98.20(a)(2).
-This change makes the rules consistent with the Commission's intent and the CCDF State Plan.
-The Commission also makes changes to subsequent references to income limits in §809.121-§809.122 regarding eligibility for children living at low incomes and children with disabilities to specifically stipulate that the Board sets income limits for these populations provided that the income limit shall not exceed 85 percent of SMI.
+This change will make the rules consistent with the Commission's intent and the CCDF State Plan.
+Subsequent references to income limits in §809.121-§809.122 regarding eligibility for children living at low incomes and children with disabilities are also changed to specifically stipulate that the Board sets income limits for these populations provided that the income limit shall not exceed 85 percent of SMI.